-Now more than ever, there’s a huge focus on sustainability, healthy eating, and supporting locally-owned businesses - and the numbers prove it.
+Now, more than ever, customers are placing a huge focus on sustainability, healthy eating, and supporting locally owned businesses.

-This begs the question - should your restaurant cook with ingredients from local suppliers, or is it still a wiser choice to do business with nationwide chains?
-There are countless details to consider, such as:
+This begs the question: Should your restaurant cook with ingredients from local suppliers, or is it still a wiser choice to do business with nationwide chains?
+There are countless details to consider:

 - Food quality — does local really mean fresh, and is the difference worth it?